softwaresaved/2020-04-30-ramp-swc/novice/git/02-create.md

 ![Creating a Repository](img/slides/version-control-with-git-slides - 10.jpg)

-So, first let's change to our code directory.
-Note that this is *not* the directory that you were using in the **Python** lesson, but should contain clean versions of the same files you were working on.
+So, first let's **change to our code directory**.
+Note that this is **not the directory that you were using in the Python** lesson, but should contain **clean versions** of the same files you were working on.
 This is to ensure that everyone has the same files to start the lesson.

 ~~~ {.bash}
 $ cd ~/2017-08-01-southampton-swc/novice/git/code